iz-02/UFC-Outcome_Project/README.md

 # 🥊 UFC Fight Outcome Analysis

 ## 📌 Overview
-I’m a big UFC fan, so I decided to mix that interest with data analysis.
+I’m a UFC fan, so I decided to use that interest with data analysis and made this project.
-I took scraped UFC stats, cleaned and merged the datasets, and explored how different fighter attributes (age, stance, reach, etc.) relate to fight outcomes.
+I took scraped UFC stats, cleaned and merged the datasets, and explored how different fighter stats (age, stance, reach, etc.) relate to fight outcomes.

----

 ## 📂 Data
 - **Source:** [UFC Stats Scraper](https://github.com/Greco1899/scrape_ufc_stats)